-- rudder-inventory-endpoint Package for the inventory reception service.
+rudder-inventory-endpoint Package for the inventory reception service.
 It has no graphical interface.
 This service is using HTTP as transport protocol.
-It receives an parses the files sent by FusionInventory and insert the valuable data into the LDAP database. - rudder-jetty Application server for rudder-webapp and rudder-inventory-endpoint.
+It receives an parses the files sent by FusionInventory and insert the valuable data into the LDAP database.

+rudder-jetty Application server for rudder-webapp and rudder-inventory-endpoint.
 Both packages are written in Scala.
 At compilation time, they are converted into .war files.
 They need to be run in an application server.
 Jetty is this application server.
-It depends on a compatible Java Runtime Environment.
-It can be either Oracle Java JRE or OpenJDK 7 JRE. - rudder-techniques Package for the Techniques.
+It depends on a compatible Java 7 Runtime Environment.

+rudder-techniques Package for the Techniques.
 They are installed in /opt/rudder/share/techniques.
 At runtime, the Techniques are copied into a git repository in /var/rudder/configuration-repository.
-Therefore, the package depends on the git package. - rudder-inventory-ldap Package for the database containing the inventory and configuration information for each pending and validated Node.
+Therefore, the package depends on the git package.

+rudder-inventory-ldap Package for the database containing the inventory and configuration information for each pending and validated Node.
 This LDAP database is build upon OpenLDAP server.
-The OpenLDAP engine is contained in the package. - rudder-reports Package for the database containing the logs sent by each Node and the reports computed by Rudder.
+The OpenLDAP engine is contained in the package.

+rudder-reports Package for the database containing the logs sent by each Node and the reports computed by Rudder.
 This is a PostgreSQL database using the PostgreSQL engine of the distribution.
-The package has a dependency on the postgres1 package, creates the database named rudder and installs the inialisation scripts for that database in /opt/ rudder/etc/postgresql/.sql.
+The package has a dependency on the postgresl package, creates the database named rudder and installs the inialisation scripts for that database in /opt/rudder/etc/postgresql/.sql.

-- rudder-server-root Package to ease installation of all Rudder services.
+rudder-server-root Package to ease installation of all Rudder services.
 This package depends on all above packages.
+It also

-It also - installs the Rudder configuration script:
+• installs the Rudder configuration script: